mzau/mlx-knife/CONTRIBUTING.md

 1. Fork the repository and create your branch from `main`
 2. If you've added code, add tests that cover your changes
-3. Ensure the test suite passes: `pytest tests/`
+3. Ensure the test suite passes locally: `pytest tests/`
 4. Make sure your code follows the existing style: `ruff check mlx_knife/ --fix`
 5. Write a clear commit message
 6. Open a Pull Request with a clear title and description